Special Interest Courses

 Aviation - Flight

-Aviation - Flight 15, 25, 35
+Aviation - Flight 15, 25

 Aviation - Flight aims to expose students to the relevant skills, training and knowledge required to explore the world of aviation.
 This program has two goals: develop understanding of Transport Canada standards of pilot knowledge and introduce practical skills required to pilot an aircraft in a simulated environment.
 The course will also look into career possibilities, including post-secondary pathways toward achieving that goal.
 Possible field trip costs could include Alberta area flying clubs.
+These courses are taken in the same block of time.

 Career and Life Management (CALM)